Buyers pay Stamp Duty Land Tax (SDLT) if you buy a property or land over a certain price in England, Wales and Northern Ireland.

 Buyers must send an SDLT return to HMRC and pay the tax within 30 days of completion.
 A solicitor, agent or conveyancer will usually file your return and pay the tax on your behalf on the day of completion and add the amount to their fees.

-Use the SDLT calculator below to work out how much tax you will pay.
+Use the updated SDLT calculator (to include the stamp duty holiday discounts) below to work out how much tax you will pay.

 You will usually have to pay 3% on top of the normal SDLT rates if buying a new residential property means you will own more than one.